AWebster7160/odin-recipes/README.md

 # odin-recipes
-Practice making a recipe website
+Practice making a recipe website and implementing basic HTML.
+First published webpage on GitHub.
+Will provide a few basic recipes with clickable links that take user to corresponding page.
+Pages will provide an image and list ingredients and steps.